michaelmosmann/silk/binds.md

 }
 {% endhighlight %}

+### Adding Constructor Parameter Descriptions
-In both cases we don't (need to) provide any additional information how Silk should construct the instance.
+Usually we don't (need to) provide any additional information how Silk should construct the instance.
 The bootstrapper will ask the `InjectionStrategy` to pick the `Constructor` to use for our `Implementation`.
 All dependencies needed to instanciate it are resolved in the same way.